A Practical Layer-Parallel Training Algorithm for Residual Networks: Introduction

 \section{Introduction}

-Directed neural networks with hundreds or even thousands of layers have become indispensable tools for supervised learning tasks involving large datasets [\citenum{he2016deep,he2016identity}].
-Training such a multi-layer network typically requires forward pass of the input data, followed by backpropagation [\citenum{rumelhart1985learning}] of the prediction error to execute parameter updates.
-However, even with the use of powerful GPUs, training modern networks remains a formidable endeavor.
-As such, various parallelization techniques including, but not limited to data-parallelism [\citenum{iandola2016firecaffe,shallue2018measuring}], model-parallelism [\citenum{dean2012large}], and a combination of both [\citenum{harlap2018pipedream,paine2013gpu}] have been proposed in the literature to reduce training runtimes.
-Unfortunately, none of the above methods have tackled the scalability barrier created by the inherent serial propagation of feature and error signal through the network architecture [\citenum{gunther2020layer,parpas2019predict,choromanska2018beyond,gotmare2018decoupling}].
+Deep neural networks with millions of trainable parameters have become indispensable tools for machine learning applications involving large datasets \cite{lecun2015deep}.
+For the solution of such large-scale optimization problems, gradient-based algorithms are often employed, which requires a forward pass of the input data, followed by the backpropagation \cite{rumelhart1985learning} of objective gradients to update parameters in each iteration step.
+However, even with the use of modern Graphical Processing Units (GPUs), the overall training process still remains time-consuming.
+As such, various parallelization techniques including, but not limited to data-parallelism \cite{iandola2016firecaffe}, model-parallelism \cite{dean2012large}, and a combination of both \cite{paine2013gpu,harlap2018pipedream} have been proposed to reduce the training runtimes.
+Unfortunately, none of the above methods could tackle the scalability barrier created by the intrinsically serial propagation of data within the network \cite{gunther2020layer}, preventing us from updating layers in parallel and fully leveraging the computing resources.

-One way of breaking the serial nature of forward-backward propagation is to apply synthetic gradients to build decoupled neural interfaces [\citenum{jaderberg2017decoupled}], where the true gradient is approximated by a learned model so that parameter of each building module can be locally updated without performing the full serial backpropagation.
-However, such a method may fail in training deep convolutional networks since the construction of synthetic loss function has little relation to the target objective function [\citenum{miyato2017synthetic}].
-In another recent approach, by regarding the supervised learning task as an optimal control problem [\citenum{weinan2017proposal,liu2019deep}], parareal method for solving differential equations [\citenum{gunther2020layer,parpas2019predict}] is employed to replace the conventional forward and backward propagations with iterative multigrid schemes.
-However, in the first-state-then-adjoint approach, the feature map is recorded at each module and then used in a subsequent process to solve the adjoint equation, which can incur significant storage overhead [\citenum{gander2008nonlinear,gotschel2019efficient}].
+One way of achieving speed-up over the traditional methods is to apply synthetic gradients to build decoupled neural interfaces \cite{jaderberg2017decoupled}, where the objective gradients are approximated by additional neural networks so that each layer can be locally updated without performing the full serial backpropagation.
+However, it fails in training deep convolutional networks since the construction of synthetic loss function has little relation to the target objective function \cite{miyato2017synthetic}.
+Another related work is proposed in \cite{huo2018decoupled}, where the authors use stale gradients to remove the backward locking.
+Such a method, though effective, requires a full serial forward pass before executing the decoupled parallel backpropagation, thereby the upper bound of the resulting speed-up is very limited according to Amdahl's law \cite{gustafson1988reevaluating}.